webpack-contrib/webpack-command/README.md

 # webpack-command

-🔳 A lightweight, modular, and opinionated webpack CLI.
+A superior CLI experience for webpack.
+Lightweight, modular, and opinionated.

 For users coming from `webpack-cli`, please read about [the differences](#differences-with-webpack-cli) between this module and